jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 What this does is tell Statamic what we want to do when protecting content with the `logged_in` type.
 Here we’re redirecting an unauthorised user to the login page, and appending a redirection URL to it.
 This will allow the login form to redirect the user back to the page they were trying to access before being stopped.

-Whilst you can protect most content types within Statamic, we’re just going to protect a simple page.
+Whilst you can protect most content types within Statamic, but in this tutorial we’ll be protecting a simple page.

 Other uses are protecting a Collection, which could be a series of articles, podcasts or chapters in a book.
-Collections are really flexible!
+Collections can be very flexible!

 ### Pages
 If you head to `/site/content/pages` you should see that you already have an `index.md` file present.
 By default, this page represent the homepage of your site (at `/`) and uses the `default.html` template.

 To add another page, you add a folder with the route that you want, and a similar `index.md` file inside of it.
-This file can be totally empty initially.
+This file can be empty initially.
 Go ahead and add a folder called `private-content` with a blank `index.md` file inside of it.
 Now take a look at your page at `/private-content` in the browser.

 At this stage, the page will probably be blank, because the default template doesn’t output anything, and you haven’t added any content to the markdown file.
 If you go back to the `index.md` file, you’ll find that it is no longer blank, and has an `id` number inside of it.

 Statamic uses these ids internally to track content and assets.
-You can delete these ids to your hearts content (Statamic will just create another one the next time it’s requested), but you shouldn’t duplicate any files already containing an id as you’ll confuse Statamic.
+You can delete these ids to your hearts content (Statamic will create another one the next time it’s requested), but you shouldn’t duplicate any files already containing an id as you’ll confuse Statamic.

 Modify the `index.md` file so that it looks like this:
 ```